Isaac Zieman: Psychoanalyst and peace builder

-When Zieman fully realized the usefulness of psychotherapy and psychoanalysis, he changed his path and life's mission.
-He studied psychoanalysis in Munich and moved to America with his second wife and had a son and daughter.
+Zieman studied psychoanalysis in Munich and moved to America with his second wife and had a son and daughter.
 He channeled his survivor experiences, guilt, and skills into a meaningful and constructive life.
 His drive to help his downtrodden fellow human beings manifested itself in his activism in the Civil Rights Movement and other causes.
 Most of Zieman's influence in the English-speaking world was through oral contact and word-of-mouth.
 He lectured and ran workshops for Holocaust survivors and children of the Nazis primarily in Germany and America, although he did speak to some audiences with a broader focus, such as at the Psychohistory Forum in New York City.

 Influence

 Some of the specific groups he worked through were the Dialogue Project, the Generation After and Holocaust Survivors Association, and the One by One reconciliation group.